Center for Career Development

 The Survey Research Center (SRC) assists students, faculty, and University administrators who want to design and implement their own survey research projects.
 The SRC provides consultation and guidance on study design, sampling, instrument development, interviewing techniques, weighting, and data processing.
 The center has digital voice recorders, iPads for in-field data collection, a 12-station computer-assisted telephone interviewing (CATI) facility, a library collection on survey research methods, and a network of external resources.
 The SRC uses Qualtrics for designing and managing web-based surveys and online experiments.
 The center’s offices are located at 169 Nassau Street.

 University Art Museum

-On view throughout the University campus is the John B. Putnam Jr. Memorial Collection of modern and contemporary sculpture, including works by Alexander Calder, Henry Moore, Louise Nevelson, Isamu Noguchi, and Pablo Picasso.
-Visit the mobile-friendly website to explore the collection through interactive maps, artist biographies, and audio recordings by curators and conservators.
+On view throughout the University campus is the John B. Putnam Jr. Memorial Collection of modern and contemporary sculpture, including works by Alexander Calder, Maya Lin, Henry Moore, Louise Nevelson, Isamu Noguchi, Pablo Picasso, Shazia Sikander, and Ursula von Rydingsvard.
+Visit the Campus Art website to explore the collection through interactive maps, artist biographies, and audio recordings by curators and conservators.

 As one of the world’s foremost research libraries, Princeton University Library (PUL) is a vibrant hub of activity for exploration and discovery.
 The Library’s holdings include millions of books, journals, manuscripts and nonprint items in more than 200 languages.
 State-of-the-art technology provides onsite and remote access to thousands of databases, digitized collections, sound recordings, musical scores, films, and more.
 Unique holdings from the Library’s special collections range from such singular items as an Egyptian Book of the Dead (circa 1250 BCE) to the papers of Nobel laureate author Toni Morrison.